alvarocarvajald/hackweek/openqa-scripts/README.md

 If installed in the openQA instance itself (where webUI and scheduler are located) all script dependencies should already present.
 Otherwise, make sure script is installed in a system with openQA-client.

-Other perl dependencies user are:
+Other perl dependencies used are:

 * RPM2
 * Capture::Tiny